grnt7/Neflix-build-demo/README.md

-This is an Uber Clone developed using Papafam Let's Build an Uber Clone with REACT NATIVE!(Navigation, Redux, TailwindCSS, Google Autocomplete and other Google Maps API's.
+This is an Netflix Clone developed using Papafam Let's Build an Netflix Clone with REACT !(Navigation, Redux, CSS, Firebase, Stripe and TMDB API's.
 Youtube tutorial.

 🚀 Live
-See the application live by downloading Expo Go here: https://expo.dev/go
+See the application live :

 and